SainsburyWellcomeCentre/aeon_template/README.md

 The Project Aeon template repository contains a workflow demonstrating the fundamental building blocks of an experimental acquisition system using Aeon components.
 These components are part of the [Project Aeon Platform](https://github.com/SainsburyWellcomeCentre/aeon_experiments), a collection of [Bonsai](https://bonsai-rx.org/) and Python packages designed to support standardized, large-scale, and reproducible experiments.
 This template provides a full acquisition pipeline, including the specification of a Domain-Specific Language for the task, establishing communication and control over Project Aeon and [Harp](https://github.com/harp-tech) hardware, acquisition and logging of data, and experimental metadata.

-Experimental workflows to execute full Project Aeon experiments can be found at the `aeon_experiments` [repository](https://github.com/SainsburyWellcomeCentre/aeon_experiments), and detailed documentation and guidance on Project AEON Habitat construction, data handling and control can be found [here](<!-- TODO fix link to docs website-->
+Experimental workflows to execute full Project Aeon experiments can be found at the `aeon_experiments` [repository](https://github.com/SainsburyWellcomeCentre/aeon_experiments), and detailed documentation and guidance on Project AEON Habitat construction, data handling and control can be found [here](https://sainsburywellcomecentre.github.io/aeon_docs/).
-)

 ## Deployment Instructions